rust-lang/book/nostarch/chapter02.md

 If `parse` is *not* able to turn the string into a number, it will return an `Err` value that contains more information about the error.
 The `Err` value does not match the `Ok(num)` pattern in the first `match` arm, but it does match the `Err(_)` pattern in the second arm.
-The underscore, `_, is a catchall value; in this example, we’re saying we want to match all `Err` values, no matter what information they have inside them.
-So the program will execute the second arm’s code, `continue, which tells the program to go to the next iteration of the `loop` and ask for another guess.
+The underscore, `_`, is a catchall value; in this example, we’re saying we want to match all `Err` values, no matter what information they have inside them.
+So the program will execute the second arm’s code, `continue`, which tells the program to go to the next iteration of the `loop` and ask for another guess.
 So, effectively, the program ignores all errors that `parse` might encounter!

 Now everything in the program should work as expected.
 Let’s try it: